Join Our Mailing List

 To receive announcements regarding events, wine releases and more, please join our mailing list.

 The Stephenson/Sauer family have been farming at Red Willow since the 1920s and first planted wine grapes in 1973.
-Patriarch Mike Sauer is one of the true pioneers of the Washington Wine industry and worked with Walter Clore to plant some of the first Syrah vines in Washington.
-The vineyard is located west and slightly south of Yakima and is famous for their iconic stone chapel, built by the family on a peak in the vineyard.
+Patriarch Mike Sauer is one of the true pioneers of the Washington wine industry and worked with Walter Clore to plant some of the first Syrah vines in the state.
+The vineyard is located west and slightly south of Yakima and is famous for its iconic stone chapel, built by the family on a peak in the vineyard.
 The part of the vineyard where we source our fruit is shaped like a saddle, which allows for many different vineyard aspects and elevations.
-Most of the vineyard lies above the Missoula flood plain, and features poor, rocky soils on the west side of this saddle, the source of our Sestina Bordeaux style red blend and Red Willow Cabernet Sauvignon varietal wine.
-On the east facing slope, more clay is found in the soil, ideal for the Merlot they planted there, which lends important savory notes and core red fruit flavors to our Sestina Left Bank Bordeaux-style red wine blend.
-Another section of the vineyard, named Les Vignes de Marcoux, lies about a mile west of the original site and features a deeper, sandier soil, perfect for our Oliane Sauvignon Blanc.
+Most of the vineyard lies above the Missoula flood plain.
+On the west side of the saddle, the soil is poor and rocky, and it is from here we source Cabernet Sauvignon for Sestina and our 100% Cabernet Sauvignon.
+On the east-facing slope, more clay is found in the soil, ideal for the Merlot planted there, which lends important savory notes and core red fruit flavors to Sestina.
+Another section of the vineyard, named Les Vignes de Marcoux, lies about one mile west from the original site and features a deeper, sandier soil, perfect for our Oliane Sauvignon Blanc.

 Dick Boushey was the very first grower with whom we partnered and remains a vital key to Avennia’s voice.
-We source three different varieties from him, which go into making three of our flagship wines.
+We source three different varieties from him, which go into three of our flagship wines.
 He is best known for his Yakima Valley Syrah and Avennia is the only winery that uses both of his oldest blocks of this coveted fruit.
 The older, called Grand Côte (meaning "great hillside”), produces wine that is piercingly pure and focused, with meaty and mineral aromas backing up its deep blackberry and damson plum fruit flavors.
 Wines from the second block, Factory Road, show richer body and feature savory cured meat notes, along with orange peel, and a distinct iron note.
-The combination of these two Syrah blocks composes one of our signature wines that we’ve been making since our very first vintage, the Arnaut.
-We also source Merlot from a part of his vineyard planted on fractured basalt.
+The combination of these two Syrah blocks makes up Arnaut, a wine we have made since our first vintage, 2010.
+We also source Merlot from a part of his vineyard that is planted on fractured basalt.
 The result is a beautifully expressive wine that is medium garnet in color, with ethereal notes of red fruits, crushed white stone, flowers, and a hint of mint which is the backbone of our Right Bank Bordeaux-style red blend, Valery.
 Dick’s Sauvignon Blanc is planted on a nearby south facing slope.
-This rich, citrus and peach-tinged wine matches perfectly with the Red Willow block to form our Oliane.
+This rich, citrus and peach-tinged wine matches perfectly with the Red Willow block to form Oliane.

 In August 2021, Avennia acquired the vineyard formerly known as Tapteil.
-The vineyard was established in 1984 by Larry and Jane Pearson and its fruit has contributed to many highly rated wines throughout the years.
+The vineyard was established in 1985 by Larry and Jane Pearson and its fruit has contributed to many highly rated wines throughout the years.
 Cabernet Sauvignon and Merlot are the dominant plantings, with a small block of Cabernet Franc.
-Dick Boushey has been brought on to manage the vineyard.
-Already in the works is a 2020 vintage estate Cabernet Sauvignon to be released in 2023, and plans for an estate Bordeaux-style blend.
+Dick Boushey manages the vineyard.
+The first estate wine, a 2020 Cabernet Sauvignon, was released in 2023 and quickly sold out.

-This iconic vineyard, producer of countless high-scoring wines, was planted and managed by Paul Champoux for many years until he recently retired.
-Dan Nickolaus has taken over, and the vineyard looks as great as ever.
-Their Cabernet Franc was planted in 1997 and has been featured both in our Valery Right Bank Bordeaux-style blend since 2012, and a new single vineyard varietal wine starting in 2015.
-Wines from here are very complex, with wild aromas of huckleberry, cherry, tobacco and tea leaf, baked clay, cocoa, and mountain wildflowers and silky and palate-coating flavors of dark strawberry, earthy tobacco notes, rich chocolate, and hints of violet.
+This iconic vineyard, producer of countless high-scoring wines, was planted and managed by Paul Champoux for many years until his retirement 2015.
+Dan Nickolaus is the current vineyard manager.
+The vineyard's Cabernet Franc was planted in 1997 and has been featured both in our Valery Right Bank Bordeaux-style blend since 2012, and our 100% Champoux Cabernet Franc.
+Wines from this site are very complex, with wild aromas of huckleberry, cherry, tobacco and tea leaf, baked clay, cocoa, and mountain wildflowers and silky and palate-coating flavors of dark strawberry, earthy tobacco notes, rich chocolate, and hints of violet.

 We sourced Grenache from this site for the first time in 2013.
 Planted in 1999 on a steep, south-facing slope on Snipes Mountain, the soil here has great drainage, with fractured basalt underneath.
 While younger Grenache can be overly fruity and simple, this older fruit stood out immediately as a revelation in Washington’s potential with this variety.
 It brings beautifully pure red fruits flavors, along with savory herb and crushed rock notes on the nose and palate.
 It is the core of our Justine Rhône-style blend.